kubevirt/user-guide/workloads/virtual-machines/README.md

 The `VirtualMachine` type conceptionally has two parts:

-* Informations for making scheduling decisions
+* Information for making scheduling decisions
-* Informations about the virtual machine ABI
+* Information about the virtual machine ABI

 Every `VirtualMachine` object represents a single running virtual machine instance.